An overview of development status, version numbering and quality management.

 We’re currently in the the prototyping phase, our future plans are on our Roadmap page.
 Right now we’re focusing on PDF/A validation fundamentals and making regular software releases as we develop new features.

-We’ve adopted semantic versioning with the proviso that we’ll be delivering 0.x.x software at least until the end of PREFORMA’s prototyping phase at the end of 2016.
-Using a 0 major version number frees us from the obligations of the “meaningful” use of the version numbers during prototyping, where we’ll be delivering two types of releases:
+We’ve adopted semantic versioning with the proviso that we were delivering 0.x.x software at least until the end of PREFORMA’s prototyping phase at the end of 2016.
+At the moment we are delivering two types of releases:

 Get the Latest veraPDF Installer